 The student must have completed or be enrolled in all the required course work, have a minimum cumulative GPA of 3.0, have met all admission contingencies, and be registered for the remainder of their research credits--a minimum of two credits of 700 (thesis option) or 702 (non-thesis option) (unless specified otherwise in the Faculty Senate approved curriculum) for the semester or summer session in which the final examination is to be taken.
 The scheduling form must be submitted to the Graduate School 10 (ten) or more working days prior to the anticipated examination.
 The candidate must present a typed draft copy of the thesis, complete in format, with the scheduling form.
 The Application for Degree form (found at http://gradschool.wsu.edu/Forms/) must be submitted to the Graduate School and the graduation fee must be paid before the final exam is scheduled.

+A member of the student’s committee will be appointed by the Graduate School to serve as the Graduate School liaison regarding the examination process (balloting, etc.).
+A student, graduate program chair, committee member, or any other concerned member of the WSU community may request that the Graduate School provide an independent observer to be present at any final examination/ballot meeting.
+This request will be held confidential.
+All such requests will be fulfilled by drawing upon a group of faculty, designated as the Graduate Mentor Academy that has agreed to serve in this role and has received training to do so.
+All repeat examinations or defenses will have such an independent, outside representative.
+During the scheduling process, the Graduate School will notify the student, committee and department chair if a Graduate Mentor has been assigned to an exam.

 Examination Environment:

 For students participating in on-campus programs, final examinations shall be held during regular working hours of an academic session in an academic environment either on the Pullman or branch campus, or by videoconference over Academic Media Services (AMS) or similar technologies.
 If held over AMS, at least one committee member must be physically present in the room with the student.